An Arborist's Manual to Tree Felling

 FAQs

-What can I do to tell when a tree has died?
+How can I tell whether a tree is dead?

-What are the signs of a tree that is diseased?
+What are the symptoms of a tree that is diseased?

-Is it safe to take down the tree by yourself?
+Is it safe to take down a tree yourself?

 Conclusion